 |College:||Centre College `02|

 Conley is also the head strength and conditioning coordinator.
 He is a Certified Strength and Conditioning Specialists (CSCS), which is granted by the National Strength and Conditioning Association (NSCA).
-Conley has developed two NSCA Strength & Conditioning Football All-Americans since 2007, spanning all divisions of NCAA football, (Justin Roe ’06 & Brian Coxon ’10).
+Conley has developed three NSCA Strength & Conditioning Football All-Americans since 2007, spanning all divisions of NCAA football, (Justin Roe ’06, Brian Coxon ’10 and Kent Crick '12).

 Conley played professionally in Europe for five seasons following his career at Centre.
 A former all-conference linebacker and four-year starter at Centre, he earned his Bachelor of Arts degree in philosophy and also holds a Master of Science degree in recreation and athletic administration from the athletic administration and coaching program at Western Kentucky University.
-He was also captain of the 2001 team that finished with an impressive 9-1 record and is the older brother of former Centre fullback Joe Conley (`05).
-He is married to Christina (Knox) Conley and his daughter Ella Jane was born in November 2011, and a son, Patrick Carter Conley III "Colonel," born in July of 2013.
+He was also captain of the 2001 team that finished with an impressive 9-1 record and is the older brother of former Centre fullback Joe Conley ('05).
+He is married to Christina (Knox) Conley, has a daughter Ella Jane, born in November 2011, and a son, Patrick Carter Conley III "Colonel," born in July of 2013.